schavery/qup-optimizer/README.md

 - ✅ RESTful API with 8 endpoints
 - ✅ Initial BB support throughout simulation chain

+## Limitations

+This optimizer has several intentional scope limitations:

+- **Single character only**: Simulates Leila (Medic class) in solo play - does not model team members or team interactions
+- **Static rank**: Does not simulate rank progression through Q gain - you must manually change rank to test different tiers
+- **No XP/leveling**: Does not model XP gain or skill node unlocking - assumes all nodes are already unlocked
+- **No items/gear**: Does not account for equipment, items, or gear bonuses that may affect gameplay
+- **No meta-progression**: Does not track persistent upgrades or unlocks outside of the skill tree itself

+The focus is purely on **optimizing skill tree layout and upgrade allocation** for a given rank and initial state.

 ## Future Improvements

 1. **Simulated Annealing**: Explore global optima beyond local search